-ACI Field Format Possible Values API Vers I/O Description generated identifier (containing alphanumeric characters) for the publicat Application programmers are advised to make no assumptions about the content, layout or meaning of any part of the PUBLICATION-ID field.
-RECEIVE - LENGTH B32 Binary.
+Possible API ACI Field Format Values Vers I/O Description generated identifier (containing alphanumeric characters) for the publicati Application programmers are advised to make no assumptions about the content, layout or meaning of any part of the PUBLICATION-ID field.
+RECEIVE-LENGTH B32 Binary.
 1 I/O Specifies the length of receive buffer, in bytes.
-The maximum leng depends on the transport method: NET 30,545 TCP 2,147,483,647 SSL 2,147,483,647 Note: Under z/OS with Adabas version 8, the value for NET is the s as for TCP and SSL.
+The maximum leng depends on the transport method: NET 30,545 TCP 2,147,483,647 SSL 2,147,483,647 Note: Under z/OS with Adabas version 8, the value for NET is the sa as for TCP and SSL.
 See Using Send and Receive Buffers under Writing Applications: Client Server Publish and Subscribe.
 RETURN-LENGTH I4 1 0 Length, in bytes, of the data returned.
 See Using Send and Receive Buffers under Writing Applications: Client Server Publish and Subscribe.
 SECURITY-TOKEN B32 binary 1 I/O The contents of this field depend heavily on the implementation of security exits.
 This field is utilized by EntireX Security.
-The application must main SECURITY-TOKEN between commands and not change this value. recommend that the application allocate a separate ACI control bl for each user if it issues commands on behalf of more than one use For objects executing inside Web servers, assigning a unique value such as 'session ID', to the ACI TOKEN field is highly recommende ensure uniqueness of user at same physical location.
-See Ignore Sect Token under Configuration Options for Broker in the EntireX Security documentation.
-If EntireX Security is not implemented, and you choose to write you own security exits your can transmit an initial value to your secure exit as a credential that is used to calculate the actual security toke After an application's authenticity has been verified by the securit exits, the SECURITY-TOKEN can be used to avoid additional authentication checks.
+The application must main SECURITY - TOKEN between commands and not change this value. recommend that the application allocate a separate ACI control bld for each user if it issues commands on behalf of more than one use For objects executing inside Web servers, assigning a unique value such as 'session ID', to the ACI TOKEN field is highly recommended ensure uniqueness of user at same physical location.
+See Ignore Security documentation.
+If EntireX Security is not implemented, and you choose to write yo own security exits your can transmit an initial value to your security toke After an application's authenticity has been verified by the security exits, the SECURITY - TOKEN can be used to avoid additional authentication checks.
 SEND-LENGTH B32 binary 1 I/O Specifies the length of data being sent, in bytes.
 The maximum ler depends on the transport method: NET 30,545